disney-songs-in-french-lyrics

 Gaining exposure to more advanced vocabulary is great, but the lesson continues with introductions to advanced ways of using negatives, such as sans voir, ni comprendre” (“without seeing nor understanding”).

-“Belle” from “Beauty and the Beast”
+6. “Belle” from “Beauty and the Beast”

-As this beloved story takes place in France and even the English lyrics contain some French to begin with, you should definitely take the time to learn the full French version of the song, “Belle.”
+As this beloved story takes place in France and even the English lyrics contain some French to begin with, you should definitely take the time to learn the full French version of the song “Belle.”

-Lastly, there are loads of examples of the French compound past tense, le passé composé, in this song, such as “je l’ai dévoré en une nuit” (“I devoured it in one night”) and “tu l’as déjà lu deux fois” (“you already read it two times”).
+Lastly, there are loads of examples of the French compound past tense, le passé composé, such as “je l’ai dévoré en une nuit” (“I devoured it in one night”) and “tu l’as déjà lu deux fois” (“you already read it two times”).
+As le passé composé can be tricky for new French learners, it’s great to make use of this song to practice how and when to use it.

-“Au bout du rêve” (“Almost There”) from “The Princess and the Frog”
+7. “Au bout du rêve” (“Almost There”) from “The Princess and the Frog”

 As for language lessons, the lyrics in “Au bout du rêve” are loaded with verbs in the future tense like j’irai (I will go), tu réussiras (you will succeed) and je travaillerai (I will work).

-Good examples of this include the lines “Et j’irai toujours, toujours de l’avant” (“I will always be in front of it“) and “je les soulève” (“I lift them“).
+The song also provides practice with when and how to use direct objects.
+Good examples include the lines “Et j’irai toujours, toujours de l’avant” (“I will always be in front of it”) and “je les soulève” (“I lift them”).

 Lastly, you’ll sing along to a lot of commands like “n’épargne pas tes efforts” (“don’t spare your effort”) and “fais-le avec amour” (“do it with love”), which will help you practice using imperative sentences.